Fernwayer logoFERNWAYER

 What is this?

-Experience Porto's historic tile heritage on this visual walking tour through the city's iconic azulejo façades.
-You begin downtown at São Bento railway station, where more than 20,000 azulejos depict key moments of Portuguese history.
-From there, you explore prominent religious buildings, including the beloved Capela das Almas, while also pausing along side streets to find lesser-known façades that reveal how this craft lives beyond monuments.
-In Porto, azulejos are an essential part of the city’s history.
+Experience Porto's historic tile heritage on this visual walking tour through the city's top landmarks and azulejo façades.
+Visit the Cathedral and the São Bento railway station where more than 20,000 azulejos depict key moments of Portuguese history.
+You’ll also discover some of the city’s most photographed spots, such as Capela das Almas, and venture down quieter streets to uncover lesser-known façades that reveal how this craft lives beyond monuments.
+In Porto, azulejos are an essential part of the city’s identity.
 Alongside an art historian, you trace the evolution of azulejo from devotional and narrative panels to 20th- and 21st-century ceramic works integrated into the modern city.
 The experience includes a visit to a local tile shop and a materials bank, where you gain insight into traditional techniques that are still used today.
-You then wrap up at a historic mid-20th-century café decorated with original tiles, offering time to pause, reflect, and absorb the atmosphere of old Porto.
+You also visit a historic mid-20th-century café decorated with original art, offering time to pause, reflect, and absorb the atmosphere of old Porto.

 What makes this unique?